 Erik Fleming: Where is the Alleged Drug Facilitator Now?

-When news broke of actor Matthew Perry’s death, authorities initially believed no foul play was involved.
+When news of actor Matthew Perry’s death broke, authorities initially believed no foul play was involved.
 He had been open about his struggles with addiction, and his death was attributed to “acute effects of ketamine.”
 However, in August 2024, the US Attorney’s office announced charges against five individuals in connection with his untimely demise, including Hollywood director-producer and once-friend Erik Fleming.
-The latter was accused of facilitating the drug exchange between the supplier and Perry’s live-in assistant.
+He was accused of facilitating the drug exchange between the supplier and Perry’s live-in assistant.
 In ABC’s ‘Impact x Nightline’ episode titled ‘What Happened to Matthew Perry?’
 Erik’s involvement and culpability are explored in detail.

 Erik Fleming Had a Successful Run as a Director and Producer in Hollywood